kitesi/gpa-calculator/README.md

 If you wish to specify options for the entire grade file, use the line "~ Meta" at the start of your file.
-For example, each class is assumed to be 4 credits, if you wish to change this use the credits option (this is the only recognized option for now, but you can add whatever you like).
+For example, each class is assumed to be 4 credits, if you wish to change this use the credits option (there are 3 other recognized options, but you can add whatever you like).

 ```
 ~ Meta
+# amount of credits as an int
 credits = 3

+# nice name for when printing
+name = "MA160 Multivariable Calculus & Series"

+# your desired grade as a float from 0-100
+desired_grade = 94

+# describe your actual grade with a letter. this is useful if you recieve an A+,
+# because the program doesn't assign A+ automatically (in my school and many, the
+# professor has to assign an A+)

+grade = "A+"

+# unrecognized option but is ok
+location = Grand Hall 202

 # homework given every thursday
 > Homework
-...
+# ...snip...
 ```

 ## Output